 9: Placing stickers on a vehicle without permission

-Placing stickers on a vehicle without permission might be allowed in many countries, but in Dubai, it’s not allowed and banned.
-But with the permission of authorities might be allowed to place any sticker or anything in writing for the purpose of advertisement, but without any permission, you cannot place a sticker or write anything on your car as it will be considered as a legal offense in across the UAE.
+Placing stickers on a vehicle without permission might be allowed in many countries, but in Dubai, it’s not allowed and is banned.
+But with the permission of authorities might be allowed to place any sticker or anything in writing for the purpose of advertisement, but without any permission, you cannot place a sticker or write anything on your car as it will be considered a legal offense across the UAE.
 Additionally, you cannot paste a “car for sale advertisement” on your vehicle as that too is not allowed in Dubai.

 10: Road hazards